pivotal/docs-tap/namespace-provisioner/legacy-manual-namespace-setup.hbs.md

 Follow these steps to enable additional users in your namespace by using Kubernetes RBAC:

-1. Before you begin, ensure that you have [enabled single user access](#single-user-access).
+1. (Optional) Before you begin, ensure that you have [enabled single user access](#single-user-access).
+If you've set up your developer namespace using [Namespace Provisioner](provision-developer-ns.md), you can skip this step.
 2. Choose either of the following options to give developers namespace-level access and view access to the appropriate cluster-level resources: